 As a wheelchair user, can you fly on a private jet?

 Of course!
-While space restrictions apply to smaller jets, most medium-sized jets and the vast majority of larger jets can accommodate mobility aids such as crutches and wheelchairs in the hold or right alongside you in the cabin.
+While space restrictions may apply to the smaller jets, most medium-sized jets and the vast majority of larger jets can accommodate mobility aids such as crutches and wheelchairs in the hold or right alongside you in the cabin.

 Can I sit in my wheelchair during the flight?

-Unfortunately, due to a variety of safety regulations, you will be unable to sit in your own wheelchair during the flight.
 Passengers secured to a stretcher within an adapted medevac aircraft or a specially adapted wheelchair for use on a large, converted aircraft and secured during take-off and landing are exceptions.

-The good news is that private jet seats are extremely comfortable and supportive.
+Private jet seats are extremely comfortable and supportive.
 Car-style seat belts can be used for extra security, and other adaptations, such as the use of an aisle wheelchair when necessary, during the transfer from your own wheelchair to the aeroplane seat, will ensure that your trip goes smoothly.

 How will boarding work?